Do Your Fish Look Hungry

 Foods That Add Zest!

-The best feeding advice we could offer is simple!
-Feed your fish like they would naturally eat in the wild.
-Fish spend all day foraging for something to nibble on to satisfy their incurable appetite.
-It keeps them busy and provides a balanced diet to make them healthy, happy and colourful.
+The best feeding advice is simple: feed your fish as they would eat in the wild.
+They naturally spend the day foraging for small amounts of food, which keeps them active and supports a balanced diet for healthy, vibrant fish.

 A wild fish’s diet, on a daily basis, is comparable to a menu offered at a family restaurant.
-Offering a mix of flakes, pellets, crisp flakes along with frozen or freeze-dried fish foods can improve your fish’s disposition and health.
+Offering a mix of flakes, pellets, crisp flakes and frozen or freeze-dried fish foods can improve your fish’s disposition and health.
 Give your fish a different food at every feeding.

 Natural Foods to Consider:

-• Brine Shrimp – This little crustacean is a favourite among all small tropical fish. they are available in frozen or freeze-dried states.
-Live brine shrimp eggs can easily be hatched at home in salt water kept at 25°C (77°F) and aerated with a common air stone.
+• Brine Shrimp – This little crustacean is a favourite among all small tropical fish.
+They are available in frozen or freeze-dried states.
+Live brine shrimp eggs can easily be hatched at home in salt water kept at 25°C (77°F) and aerated with an air stone.
 Once the eggs hatch, the baby brine shrimp need only be rinsed in tap water before offering them to your fish.

 • Spirulina Flakes, Pellets and Discs – Spirulina is considered a super food because it contains the most remarkable concentration of nutrients known in any food, plant, grain or herb.
-The perfect food for your herbivourous fish and a great supplement to any diet.
+This is the perfect food for your herbivorous fish and a great supplement to any diet.

-• Tubifex Worms – In their live form, these worms have gotten a bad rap in the past, having been known as disease transmitters.
+• Tubifex Worms – In their live form, these worms have gotten a bad rap for having been known as disease transmitters.
 Freeze-dried and frozen tubifex worms are a clean and healthy alternative fish food.
 The compacted worms can be stuck to the inside glass of the aquarium to offer a feeding challenge to your fish.
 Catfish and loaches dream of feasting on tubifex.

 Shape and Texture

-• Pellet-style food are less processed and usually offers better nutritional value.
-Pellets foods are available in sinking and suspended formats to allow fish to eat in a more natural behaviour.
+• Pellet-style foods are less processed and usually offer better nutritional value.
+Pellet-style foods are available in sinking and suspended formats to allow fish to eat in a more natural way.
 Select a pellet size smaller than your fishes’ mouths, but large enough to be visible.
 Pre-soaking pelleted foods in freshwater for two minutes will soften the pellets to allow delicate eaters to readily consume the food.

-• Crisp-style flakes and crumbles are best for medium to large species and offer similar benefits to both flakes and pellets.
+• Crisp-style flakes and crumbles are best for medium to large species and offer similar benefits as flakes and pellets.
 The different textures are greatly appreciated by your “wet pets.”

 • Freeze-dried foods offer a natural food source without the need for refrigeration or the hassle of keeping them alive.
 Rehydrating small portions of freeze-dried foods prior to feeding is recommended.